easybuilders/easybuild-docs/docs/hooks.md

 Do take into account the following:

 * for `start_hook` and `end_hook`, no arguments are provided
-* for `parse_hook`, one argument is provided: the `EasyConfig` instance that corresponds to the easyconfig file being parsed (usually referred to as `ec`)
+* for `parse_hook`, one argument is provided: the `SimpleConfig` instance that corresponds to the simpleconfig file being parsed (usually referred to as `ec`)
 * for `module_write_hook`, 3 arguments are provided:
-   * the `EasyBlock` instance used to perform the installation (usually referred to as `self`)
+   * the `SimpleBlock` instance used to perform the installation (usually referred to as `self`)
    * the filepath of the module that will be written
    * the module text as a string
   The return value of this hook, when set, will replace the original text that is then written to the module file.
-* for the step hooks, one argument is provided: the `EasyBlock` instance used to perform the installation (usually referred to as `self`)
+* for the step hooks, one argument is provided: the `SimpleBlock` instance used to perform the installation (usually referred to as `self`)
-* the parsed easyconfig file can be accessed in the step hooks via the `EasyBlock` instance, i.e., via `self.cfg`
+* the parsed simpleconfig file can be accessed in the step hooks via the `SimpleBlock` instance, i.e., via `self.cfg`

 It is recommended to anticipate possible changes in the provided (named) arguments, using the `*args` and `**kwargs` mechanism commonly used in Python.
-This avoids that your hook implementations may break when updating to future EasyBuild versions.
+This avoids that your hook implementations may break when updating to future SimpleBuild versions.
 For example:

 ```py
 # example pre-configure hook that anticipates changes in provided arguments